Skip to main content

 The School of Computing at the University of Georgia is one of the leading centers of innovation and academic excellence in the nation.
 Known for its programs in computer science and information technology, the school offers a wide range for all undergraduates and graduates designed to meet the ever-evolving needs of the tech industry.
 Our faculty is filled with distinguished researchers and educators, actively engaging in cutting-edge research across various areas such as artificial intelligence, cybersecurity, and software engineering.
 With our highly esteemed faculty, students also benefit from excellent facilities and laboratories, fostering a unique hands-on learning environment that encourages each student with exploration and experimentation.
 Emphasizing collaboration through industry and academia, the school equips graduates to thrive in each sector, and empowers them to drive innovation to excel in the dynamic field of computing.

-The School of Computing at the University of Georgia invites applications for two lecturer positions starting January 2025.
+The School of Computing at the University of Georgia invites applications for two new open tenureD/TENURE-track positions starting fall 2025.

 Please see UGAJobSearch for additional details including application instructions and contact information.